flessan/flessan.github.io/src/content/cv.md

 A highly motivated and passionate vocational high school student majoring in Software Engineering.
 Possess a deep interest in web development and an ambition to build useful and engaging applications.
 Always enthusiastic about learning new technologies, solving problems, and collaborating on creative projects.

 ## Skills
-JavaScript, TypeScript, React, Next.js, Python, Node.js, Express, HTML5, CSS3, Tailwind CSS, MySQL, Git, GitHub, Firebase
+JavaScript, TypeScript, React, Next.js, Python, Java, PHP, HTML5, CSS3, Tailwind CSS, MySQL, Git, GitHub, Firebase

 ## Experience